davidhawkes11/11SDD/README.md

 # 11SDD Welcome

 Intro
-This is the repository for the teaching of the NSW Department of Education syllabus Software Design and Development (Preliminary Course).
+This is the repository for the Inaburra School Software Design and Development (Preliminary Course).